 Day 8: There and back again

 Every adventure, no matter how grand, must eventually come to an end.
-You disembark in Longyearbyen, taking home memories that will accompany you wherever your next adventure lies.
+You disembark in the morning in Longyearbyen, taking home memories that will accompany you wherever your next adventure lies.

 Photography and Astro Navigation: